 4. The person having the greatest number of votes as Vice President shall be the Vice President, if such number be a majority of the whole number of electors appointed; and if no person have a majority, then from the two highest numbers on the list the Senate shall choose the Vice President; a quorum for the purpose shall consist of two-thirds of the whole number of Senators, and a majority of the whole number shall be necessary to a choice.

-But no person constitutionally ineligible to the office of President shall be eligible to that of Vice President of the Confederate States,
+5. But no person constitutionally ineligible to the office of President shall be eligible to that of Vice President of the Confederate States.

-6. The Congress may determine the time of choosing the electors, and the day on which they shall give their votes, which day shall be the same throughout the
+6. The Congress may determine the time of choosing the electors, and the day on which they shall give their votes, which day shall be the same throughout the Confederate States.

-7. No person except a natural born citizen of the Confederate States, or a citizen thereof at the time of the adoption of this constitution, or a citizen thereof born in the United States prior to the 20th of December, 1860, shall be eligible to the office of President; neither shall any person be eligible to that office who shall not have attained the age of thirty-five years, and been fourteen years a resident within the limits of the Confederate States, as may exist at the time of his
+7. No person except a natural born citizen of the confederate States, or a citizen thereof at the time of the adoption of this constitution, or a citizen thereof born in the United States prior to the 26th of December, 1860, shall be eligible to the office of President; neither shall any person be eligible to that office who shall not have attained the agood thirty-five years, and been fourteen years a resident within the limits of the Confederate States, as may exist at the time of his

-8. In case of the removal of the President from office, or of his death, resignation, or inability todischarge the powers and duties of the said office, the same shall devolve on the Vice President; and the Congress may, by law, provide for the case of removal, death, resignation, or inability both of the President and Vice President, declaring what officer shall then act as President, and such officer shall act accordingly until the disability be removed or a President shall be elected.

-.9.
-The President shall, at stated times, receive for his services a compensation, which shall neither be increased nor diminished during the period for which he shall have been elected: and he shall not receive within that period any other emolument from the Confederate States, or any of them.
+8. In case of the reinoval of the President from office, or of his death, resignation, or inability to discharge the powers and duties of the said office, the same shall devolve on the Vice President; and the Congress may, by law, provide for the case of removal, death, resignation, or inability both of the President and Vice President, declaring what officer shall ingly until the disability be removed or a President creased nor diminished during the period for which he of the several Confederate States and Territories sha shall have been elected; and he shall not receive within that period any other emolument from the Confederate States, or any of them. of the Confederate States.

-10. Before he enters on the execution of his office, he shall take the following oath or affirmation-

-"I do solemnly swear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will, to the best of my ability, preserve, protect and defend the Constitution thereof.
+10. Before he enters on the execution of his office, he shall take the following oath or affirmation-"I do solemnly swear (or affirm) that I will faithfully execute the office of President of the Confederate States, and will, to the best of my ability, preserve, . on application of the Legislature for of the Executive protect and defend the Constitution thereof.
 Section 2.

-1. The President shall be commander-in-chief of the army and navy of the Confederate States, and of the militia of the several States, when called into the actual service of the Confederate States; he may require the opinion, in writing, of the principal officer in each of the Executive Departments, upon any subject relating to the duties of their respective offices, and he shall have power to grant reprieves and pardons for offences against the Confederate States, except in cases of impeachment.
+1. The President shall be commander-in-chief of the army and navy of the Confederate States, and of the militia of the several States, when called into the actual service of the Confederate States; he may require the opinion; in writing, of the principal officer in each of the Executive Departments, upon any subject relating to the duties of their respective offices, and he shall have power to grant reprieves and parscribing the place to be scarched, and the persons or dons for offences against the Confederate States, except in cases of impeachment.